contactandyc/another-c-library/website/ebook/10-binary-search-trees/index.md

 }
 ```

-## Postorder iteration
+## Post-order iteration

-Postorder iteration means to iterate through a tree visiting the left and the right nodes before each root.
-Postorder starts from the left deepest node of the tree and then iterates through children before parents.
+Post-order iteration means to iterate through a tree visiting the left and the right nodes before each root.
+Post-order starts from the deepest left node of the tree and then iterates through children before parents.
 Given the following example, the iteration will look like.

 ```
         D9